This article covers known network issues with the installation of an agent:

 If you get the initial crane agent image downloaded but are not seeing the rest of the images being downloaded (including the latest crane image), then there is most likely some type of connection issue within the Docker crane container.
 The following is a list of known error messages and what causes them:

 This warning is caused by a bad connection to the proxy you are using.
 If you are implementing your agent to use a proxy, you need to ensure that you are using the correct URL and port for the proxy to ensure that you get valid connections to BlazeMeter.
-To fix this, review this article and ensure the proxy details you have are correct and ensure that you are using the correct variables. -
+To fix this, see Optional Installation Step - Configuring Private Location Agents To Use a Corporate Proxy and ensure the proxy details you have are correct and ensure that you are using the correct variables.

 This warning is caused by either the Docker container not getting network or the machine is unable to reach BlazeMeter (as listed in the requirements document).
 If you have verified that the issue is not tied to the machine (you can reach the required network connections), then you will want to dig into the settings on your machine with regards to Docker to ensure you are allowing Docker to access the network on your machine.